-Why do we need Beta?
+Why do we need the Beta phase?

 To build the Minimum Viable Product (MVP), as identified in Alpha, ready for public release.